ajfisher/ajfisher.me/site/src/content/posts/2011-01-10-computing-is-finally-becoming-personal.md

 This random change in behaviour was a result of several factors.
 First I wasn't working and wasn't on call, second I didn't do any programming or other origination of content, everything I did online via my mobile phone.
 For two weeks straddling 2010 and 2011 I had adopted a [Jobsian](http://en.wiktionary.org/wiki/Jobsian) approach to the use of my technology - one that was totally integrated into my daily life. <b>My computing had become first and foremost consumption driven but it required no "computer".</b>

 My dad got a [Galaxy S Tab](http://www.samsung.com/au/smartphone/galaxy-tab/) for Christmas - something he said that I laughed off at the time has since been nagging me.
 His question?
 "What can I **DO** with this thing?"
 My reply at the time was a flippant, "nothing, it's a consumption device".

-The full meaning of this only came home after watching[ manufacturer after manufacturer](http://www.engadget.com/features/tablets-at-ces-2011/) parade a seemingly infinite number of tablet computing devices most of which were running [Android](http://www.android.com/) - as much a consumption oriented operating system as [Apple's iOS](http://www.apple.com/ipad/).
+The full meaning of this only came home after watching [manufacturer after manufacturer](http://www.engadget.com/features/tablets-at-ces-2011/) parade a seemingly infinite number of tablet computing devices, most of which were running [Android](http://www.android.com/) - as much a consumption oriented operating system as [Apple's iOS](http://www.apple.com/ipad/).

 ![First era personal computer terminal](../../img/posts/zenith.jpg)